musicslayer/emailsend/README.md

 npm install @musicslayer/emailsend

 ## API
-> emailsend.relayEmail(mail, options)
+> emailsend.sendEmail(mail, options)

+Send an email directly.
-Manually relay mail to other domains.
-This should not require authentication.
+- This should not require any authentication.
 - This requires port 24 (LMTP) or 25 (SMTP) to be open, something that residential ISPs do not always allow.
-- If an email is sent from a residential IP address, the email server may reject it before it even gets to the recipient.
+- If an email is sent from a residential IP address, an email server may reject it before it even gets to the intended recipients.

-> emailsend.sendEmail(mail, serverPort, serverHost, options)
+> emailsend.relayEmail(mail, serverPort, serverHost, options)

+Send the email to a relay server, who will then send it to the intended recipients.
+- This usually requires authentication.
-Use another server to do the relaying.
-This often requires authentication, but is usually allowed by residential ISPs.
+- This often requires authentication, but is usually allowed by residential ISPs.

-For example, to relay the email to Gmail so that they can send it to the intended recipient, you might use serverPort = 465 and serverHost = "smtp.gmail.com".
+- For example, to relay the email to Gmail so that they can send it to the intended recipient, you might use serverPort = 465 and serverHost = "smtp.gmail.com".

+## Arguments
 ### mail
 **mail** is a struct representing the entirety of an email's content.
 This struct will be passed to "nodemailer/lib/mail-composer" (see [here](https://nodemailer.com/extras/mailcomposer/#e-mail-message-fields) for more information).